NVIDIA-Merlin/NVTabular/examples/MultiGPUBench.md

 # Multi-GPU Criteo/DLRM Benchmark Overview

+The benchmark script described in this document is located at `NVTabular/examples/dask-nvtabular-criteo-benchmark.py`.

-The `dask-nvtabular-criteo-benchmark.py` benchmark is designed to measure the time required to preprocess the Criteo (1TB) dataset for Facebook’s DLRM model.
+The [multi-GPU Criteo/DLRM benchmark](https://github.com/NVIDIA/NVTabular/blob/main/examples/dask-nvtabular-criteo-benchmark.py) is designed to measure the time required to preprocess the [Criteo (1TB) dataset](https://www.kaggle.com/c/criteo-display-ad-challenge/data) for Facebook’s [DLRM model](https://github.com/facebookresearch/dlrm).
 The user must specify the path of the raw dataset (using the `--data-path` flag), as well as the output directory for all temporary/final data (using the `--out-path` flag).

 ### Example Usage